chitoroagad/NixOS-config/README.md

 ## Running

 You can run this config by enabling flakes in nix and copying this repo into `/etc/nixos/` and running `nixos-rebuild switch`.

+# Credits

+Thanks to @Aylur for the fabulous ags config